tc39/proposal-pattern-matching/README.md

 bound to a specific variable.
 That is, `[a, b, ...]` is invalid syntax.

-The previous pattern matching proposal included syntax that allowed this to be the case, but only inside the LHS of `match`.
+The previous pattern matching proposal included syntax that allowed this to be the case, but only inside the LHS of `case`.
 It's possible the syntax could be added, but there's also a question of whether it's necessary, since variables in this proposal are always bound, rather than used for arbitrary matchin as in the previous proposal -- there's little use for allowing plain `...` params besides